Class Agnostic Instance-level Descriptor for Visual Instance Search: Related Work

 \subsection{Instance Search}

-Before the emergence of deep ConvNet, instance search is addressed as a sub-image retrieval task~\cite{Awad17}.
+Before the emergence of deep ConvNet, instance search was addressed as a sub-image retrieval task~\cite{Awad17}.
 Image local features such as SIFT~\cite{sift} and SURF~\cite{surf} were widely adopted.
-Essentially, the search seeks for the correspondence of local features between the query instance and the candidate images.
-To speed-up the match, feature aggregation methods such as BoVW~\cite{Sivic03} and VLAD~\cite{jegou2011aggregating,chadha2017voronoi} are introduced.
+Essentially, the search seeks the correspondence of local features between the query instance and the candidate images.
+To speed up the match, feature aggregation methods such as BoVW~\cite{Sivic03} and VLAD~\cite{jegou2011aggregating,chadha2017voronoi} are introduced.
 Although much better efficiency is achieved, the matching of local features has been degraded to the measurement of similarity between the query instance and the whole candidate image.
-In addition, due to the sensitivity of local features to the object deformation and 3D rotation, such kind of search paradigm only works on rigid objects.
+In addition, due to the sensitivity of local features to the object deformation and 3D rotation, this kind of search paradigm only works on rigid objects.

-Due to the wide success of neural-networks in many multimedia tasks, deep features have been introduced to the instance search task~\cite{r-mac, crow, class-weighted, blcf, RegionalAttention, zhang2023learning,bai2021unsupervised} in the recent decade.
-Usually, an image is represented by a deep global feature, which is pooled from certain conv-layer.
+Due to the wide success of neural networks in many tasks, deep features have been introduced to the instance search task~\cite{r-mac, crow, class-weighted, blcf, RegionalAttention, zhang2023learning,bai2021unsupervised} in the recent decade.
+Usually, an image is represented by a deep global feature, which is pooled from a certain conv-layer.
 During the pooling, the higher weights are assigned to the potential instance regions.
-The feature turns out to be robust to various image transformations, whereas, lacks of distinctiveness.
+The feature turns out to be robust to various image transformations, whereas it lacks distinctiveness.
 In addition, methods of this category are unable to localize the instance from the relevant images.

 In the recent studies~\cite{LocalSimilarity, cycle-Self}, the similarity between the query instance and the candidate images is learned via a ConvNet.
 The correlation is performed between the query instance and each candidate image.
 High similarity is returned when the target instance appears in the image.
 Superior performance is reported on several benchmarks.
 However, the instance search is essentially performed via a deep convolution between the query and all the candidate images.
-It is hardly scalable to large-scale due to the high time costs.
+It is hardly scalable to a large scale due to the high time costs.